CliveRBird/CentrelinkDataServicesWeather/README.md

 * dotnet add package WebMotions.Fake.Authentication.JwtBearer --version 8.0.1
 * dotnet add package System.Net.Http.Json

+Required Visual Studio 2022 Plugins
+* Fine Code Coverage (FCC).
+Required for code coverage inspection.
+Thus ensuring all production code is covered by a unit test.

 TODO: All this could be implemented in a GitLab CI/CD pipeline to

 * Build the CDSWeather project